Internal Nomination or Review Required

 - On the Web: The Rhodes Trust

 Rotary Foundation Global Grants support graduate studies overseas for graduating seniors and recent graduates.
-Graduate pursue degrees leading to sustainable high-impact outcomes in one or more of the six Areas of Focus, which include Peace & Conflict Resolution, Disease Prevention & Treatment, Maternal & Child Health, Economic & Community Development, Basic Education & Literacy, and Water & Sanitation.
+Graduate pursue degrees leading to sustainable high-impact outcomes in one or more of the seven Areas of Focus, which include Peace & Conflict Resolution, Disease Prevention & Treatment, Maternal & Child Health, Economic & Community Development, Basic Education & Literacy, Environmental Protection, and Water & Sanitation.

 - Eligibility: Junior, Senior, or recent graduate with plans to pursue overseas studies in one of six Areas of Focus.
 Open to international students as well as U.S. citizens.